 [EQ stats],

-, where MAD is a Median Absolute Deviation[ref].
+where MAD is a Median Absolute Deviation[ref].

-This robust score is quite more reliable than z-score, and we chose the cutoff for outlier was |4|.
-This threshold thought to be very conservative because the z-score of 4 means 99.993 percent area.
+This robust score is significantly more reliable than z-score, and we chose the cutoff for outlier as |4|.
+This threshold is thought to be very conservative because the z-score of 4 means 99.993 percent area.
 In the following discussion section, we address the shape of this robust score and the validity of this threshold.

 ・Evaluations for this proposed method